Abdel135/p2p_file_transfer/README.md

 ### p2p_file_transfer

- To run the system you'll have to launch a number of peer process independently (preferably one process per terminal window)
+ To run the system you'll have to launch a number of peer processes independently (preferably one process per terminal window)
      ech time you creeat a new peer process you'll have to provide a list of arguments such as IP, PORT ... and the list of initialy know pee here is a scenario that you can try first we'll create 5 peers p0, p2, p3, p4, p5